rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 following values:

 * `0` or `none`: no debug info at all (the default).
-* `line-directives-only`: line info directives only, (For the nvptx* targets this enables [profiling](https://reviews.llvm.org/D46061), but on other targets the behavior is unspecified).
+* `line-directives-only`: line info directives only.
+For the nvptx* targets this enables [profiling](https://reviews.llvm.org/D46061).
+For other use cases, `line-tables-only` is the better, more compatible choice.
-* `line-tables-only`: line tables only, (Generates the minimal amount of debug info for backtraces with filename/line number info, but not anything else, i.e. variable or function parameter info).
+* `line-tables-only`: line tables only.
+Generates the minimal amount of debug info for backtraces with filename/line number info, but not anything else, i.e. no variable or function parameter info.
-* `1` or `limited`: debug info without type information.
+* `1` or `limited`: debug info without type or variable-level information.
 * `2` or `full`: full debug info.

 Note: The [`-g` flag][option-g-debug] is an alias for `-C debuginfo=2`.